pburger112/Cosmopower-in-Cosmosis/README.md

 In order to run cosmopower inside cosmosis we modified the KIDS-1000 cosebins pipeline.ini file, which is also provided here.

-If you want to train the emulator again using the power spectra gnereated from cosmosis we added in the folder train_model 4 python modules.
+If you want to train the emulator again using the power spectra genreated from cosmosis we added in the folder train_model 4 python modules.

 1_create_params:  creating the train and test paramters, for which the power spectra will be calculated.
 If you change them you also need to modify 2_create_spectra.